alexhanif/freshrss/docs/en/users/09_refreshing_feeds.md

 Special parameters to configure the script - all parameters can be combined:

-- Header `X-Ajax`
+- Header `X-Requested-With`
 <https://freshrss.example.net/i/?c=feed&a=actualize>
-When set, only a status site is returned and not a complete website.
+When set to `FreshRSS`, only a status site is returned and not a complete website.
 Example: "OK"

 - Parameter `maxFeeds`
 <https://freshrss.example.net/i/?c=feed&a=actualize&maxFeeds=30>